tailhook/vagga/examples/laravel_ubuntu/README.rst

           APP_DEBUG: true
           APP_KEY: YourRandomGeneratedEncryptionKey
         setup:
+        - !Ubuntu trusty
-        - !Alpine v3.3
+        - !UbuntuUniverse ❶
         - !Env { <<: *env }
         - !Install
-          - php-ctype
-          - php-pdo_sqlite
+          - php5-sqlite
         - !ComposerDependencies

+* ❶ -- package ``php5-sqlite`` is provided by Ubuntu Universe.

 Then, let's ensure we are sqlite as the default database.
 Open ``config/database.php`` and change the line ``'default' => env('DB_CONNECTION', 'mysql'),`` as follows: